We are privately owned and not affiliated or endorsed by any government agency.

 Let’s look at an example.

-Let’s say that a disabled child living with her mother and stepfather.
+Let’s say that a disabled child is living with her mother and stepfather.
 Her mother has assets of $500.00 in her name and her stepfather is buying the home they live in and has cash assets in his name of $3,500 for a total of $4,000 in countable resources for the two of them.
 The house is excluded.
 The eligible child has a small bank account with $75 in it.
 This means that the child has $1,075 in countable resources—her $75 bank account plus $1,000 deemed from her parents.
-Her total resources are below the $2,000 individual limit, so she qualifies for benefits as far a resources go.
+Her total resources are below the $2,000 individual limit, so she qualifies for benefits as far as resources go.

 It’s worth noting that deeming from a stepparent occurs only if the disabled child’s natural or adopted parent also lives in the household.
 Let’s continue the example we were looking at.
 In April 2018, the child’s mother moves out of the household and the child continues to live with her step-father.
 Beginning the first of the following month, May 1, 2018, Angela is no longer subject to deemed resources.
 Only her own $75 account is considered a resource, even though her step-father has more than the $2,000 in assets.